-This specification is limited to software tools that examine software applications, which respond to dynamic web page requests over HTTP or other similar protocols.
+This specification is limited to software tools that examine software applications which respond to dynamic web page requests over HyperText Transfer Protocol (HTTP) or other similar protocols.
 Web applications are designed to allow any user with a web browser and an Internet connection to interact with them in a platform independent way.

-This document specifies baseline functionality.
-Critical production tools should have capabilities far beyond those indicated here.
+This document specifies minimum functionality only.
+Critical production tools will have capabilities far beyond those indicated here.
 Many important attributes, like compatibility with integrated development environments (IDEs) and ease of use, are not addressed.
+We focus on the ability of tools to detect vulnerabilities and do not consider other characteristics of the tool, such as protocols, parsers, methods, and authentication.